Aesthetic Expression: The Connecticut Capitol Building

 Though the interior and exterior remain distinctly different styles, McPherson echoed motifs from Upjohn’s plans, maintaining the respectful relationship between architecture and design.
 Notes of Upjohn’s work are echoed throughout the interior spaces and can be seen across materials, including marble, paint, and glass work.

-John Canning Studios was brought in during the 1980’s at the request of the state of Connecticut appointed architect Dominic Cimino to help provide insights into the condition of the building and to ultimately design and execute conservation and restoration work in multiple spaces.
+John Canning & Co. was brought in during the 1980’s at the request of the state of Connecticut appointed architect Dominic Cimino to help provide insights into the condition of the building and to ultimately design and execute conservation and restoration work in multiple spaces.

 Make sure you stop by our blog next week to learn more about one of those spaces, the House Chamber.